Spigushe/barrins-data/ROADMAP.md

 # ROADMAP

+The project will be sustainable and scalable in every aspects

 ## Backend
 - [ ] Handle most of deckbuilding websites URL
 - [ ] Handle pairings (Aetherhub scrapping maybe)